 Consistent with our emphasis on balance in the Christian life, Tyndale encourages students to participate in various areas of activity that help to provide social, spiritual, intellectual and physical growth.
-Campus recreation, residence activities and events sponsored by Student Council and a number of clubs all contribute to building an active community.
+Campus recreation, residence activities and events sponsored by House Council and a number of clubs all contribute to building an active community.
 One of the ways in which we equip students is to provide leadership experiences and opportunities within the Tyndale community.
-Our Student Leadership Team presently consists of Residence Leadership and the University College Student Council members.
+Our Student Leadership Team presently consists of Residence Hall leadership, the University College House Council, and House Group Leaders.